Observing axions through photon ring dimming of black holes: Conversion near photon spheres

-In both panels of Fig.~\ref{fig:spectrum}, we set $M=6.2 \times 10^{9}M_\odot$, $T_{e, \rc} = 10^{11}~\si{K}$, $p_T=1$, $n_{e, \rc} = 10^{4}~\si{cm^{-3}}$, and $p_n =1.5$, which are taken from M87$^*$.
-The gray curves are the original photon spectrum, i.e., the photon spectrum before incorporating the photon-axion conversion.
-We assumed that the photons are produced by thermal bremsstrahlung of the gas distributed over a spherical region $(r_{\text{in}} = 4M, r_{\text{out}} = 10^3 M)$ around the black hole.
-The spectrum has a cutoff around at $\omega_\ro \sim T_{e,\rc} \sim 10^7 ~\si{eV}$ due to the exponential suppression factor in Eq.~\eqref{bre_0}.
-The black curves are the photon spectrum incorporating the dimming by the conversion into axions around the photon sphere, and the red curves are the produced axion spectrum.
-The parameters in the upper panel are taken so that $(g_{a\gamma} / 10^{-11} \, \si{GeV}^{-1}) (B/ \si{Gauss}) = 30$ as in Fig.~\ref{fig:omega-ne-3}, while those in the lower panel are taken so that $(g_{a\gamma} / 10^{-11} \,\si{GeV}^{-1}) (B/ \si{Gauss}) = 300$ for which the conversion is more effective.
-In both panels, the solid, dashed, and dotted curves are for the axion mass $m_a= 10^{-9}$, $10^{-8}$, and $10^{-7}~\si{eV}$, respectively.
-We can see that the frequency range exhibiting the dimming depends on the axion mass.
-This is because the lowest frequency of the efficient conversion is determined by the axion mass as we can see from Eq.~\eqref{efficient2}.
-On the other hand, the magnitude of the dimming at the efficient conversion is determined by $g_{a\gamma}$, $B$, and $M$ as is shown in Eqs.~\eqref{axion_rate_0-4-2} and \eqref{axion_rate_0-5}.
-In the upper panel, the dimming by $10\%$ can be seen, which is already mentioned in Eq.~\eqref{axion_rate_0-6}.
+From Fig.\,\ref{fig:spectrum}, we can see that the frequency range exhibiting dimming depends on the axion mass.
+This is because the lowest frequency of efficient conversion is determined by the axion mass as we can see from Eq.~\eqref{efficient2}.
+On the other hand, the magnitude of dimming at the efficient conversion is determined by $g_{a\gamma}$, $B$, and $M$ as shown in Eqs.~\eqref{axion_rate_0-4-2} and \eqref{axion_rate_0-5}.
+In the upper panel, dimming by $10\%$ can be seen, which is already mentioned in Eq.~\eqref{axion_rate_0-6}.
 In the lower panel, the dimming reaches around $25\%$, which is the maximum possible value.